 - We use a variety of strategies to encourage attendance: - a.
 Building strong and enduring relationships with our pupils so they feel a sense of belonging in our school community - b.
-Verbal encouragement and praise for excellent and improved attendance - c.
+Verbal encouragement and praise for sustained and improved attendance - c.
 Create personalised and achievable attendance targets for pupils, based on their medical needs and/or additional needs that is realistic and appropriate for each individual - d.
 Create safe spaces for pupils to thrive - e.
 Create opportunities for dialogue with families about attendance, ensuring that we work in partnership with parents - f.
-Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes as well as social development - g.
+Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes as well as social and emotional development - g.
 Raise the profile of attendance with families, particularly when pupils start at the school - h.
 Teach and model a love of learning, helping families and pupils to see the value of the education that is offered to them - i.
 Look at the effect on attendance of decisions made at school level, for instance term dates and the timing of non-pupil days - j.
 Be aware of the complexity of different contexts and the pressures that families might experience, which may in turn contribute to poor attendance. - We recognise that not all children, particularly those who are most vulnerable, are able to achieve 100% attendance through no fault of their own.
 We celebrate improvements in attendance and contextualised good attendance for individual pupils. - Each pupil is supported and encouraged to achieve their individual highest possible attendance.
-Where applicable, pupil's will be provided with SMART (Specific, Measurable, Achievable, Realistic, Time bound) individual targets for their attendance which will be reviewed regularly and include parental consultation where appropriate.
-Attendance effort awards will be awarded on a termly basis for pupils who have made a clear effort to improve or maintain their attendance and/or punctuality. - Our Behaviour Policy sets out the details of how we reward pupils for attendance and punctuality, and what sanctions we will apply for lateness.
+Where applicable, pupil's will be provided with SMART (Specific, Measurable, Achievable, Realistic, Time bound) individual targets for their attendance which will be reviewed regularly and include parental consultation.